Plummquat/IanPlummer/birds.md

 Welcome to the bird blog!
 This is a collection of bird pictures I have accumulated over the years and will periodically update.
+Check out my [eBird](https://ebird.org/profile/OTE0ODAwMg) for my full lifer list.
 I have organized it alphabetically by the common name of the bird.
 Right click on the images to open them in full resolution.

 ## American Goldfinch
 <em> Spinus tristis </em> from Spinus (an Ancient Greek word for finch) and the Latin tristis for sad/sorrowful.
 This is a common botanical and zoological epithet for muted colors or, in this case, a reference to the dull plumage displayed in the winter compared to its bright summer yellow.